Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 Students will learn and explore the process of designing a mural and use those techniques to produce a beautiful piece of art.
 The workshop is inspired by the murals created throughout the ARTx3 campus by Amanei Johnson.

-DePoyster will lead students from the Pine Bluff Community Center in this after-school workshop during the week of April 2-5, at The ARTSpace on Main.
+DePoyster led students from the Pine Bluff Community Center in this after-school workshop during the week of April 2-5, at The ARTSpace on Main.
+This workshop was also open to any student in sixth grade or above.

 Virmarie DePoyster is a Puerto Rican-born multidisciplinary artist, educator, and community leader.
 As a practicing artist, she explores the complexities of identity.
 As an educator, she develops therapeutic art programs, providing safe spaces for self-reflection.
 And as a community leader, she advocates for equality and inclusion.
 She mainly works with pastels, but is skilled in multiple mediums.
 She has taught as part of the Arkansas Arts Council's Arts in Education Roster since 2011.